asyaharoyan/stronger/README.md

 ![The hero image](media/hero-img.png)

 + The intro section
-  + In the intro section, the reader gets to know a bit about the history of the human diet which might rise some questions.
+  + In the intro section, the reader gets to know a bit about the history of the human diet which might raise some questions.
 If we did not eat meat then what did we eat?
 How did we survive?
-It's purpose is to slowly break the myth that humans are meat-eaters.
+Its purpose is to slowly break the myth that humans are meat-eaters.

 ![Screenshot of the intro section](media/intro-section.png)